dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel.md

 ### Add a connection string

-Open the `appsettings.json` file and add the `MovieContext` connection string as shown below.
+Open the `appsettings.json` file and add the `RazorPagesMovieContext` connection string as shown below.

 ``` json
 {